How to make the best orange Jello poke cake with the most refreshing citrus Cool Whip topping. Easy dessert recipe everyone will want!

 And that's it.
 You've got the orange creamsicle poke cake of your dreams.
 Yum!

-I can remember coming in from school and my mom yelling, u0022Don't slam the door; I have a cake in the oven!u0022 There are several reasons a cake will fall in the middle.
-The most common cause for a cake sinking in the middle is it is under-baked in the middle, so make sure it's fully baked before removing it from the oven.
+I can remember coming in from school and my mom yelling, “Don't slam the door; I have a cake in the oven!”
+There are several reasons a cake will fall in the middle.
+The most common cause for a cake sinking in the middle is it is under-baked in the middle.
+You can tell that your cake is fully baked when a cake tester or toothpick inserted into the center comes out clean.
 Make sure your ingredients are room temperature, and don't over-mix.
-Over-mixing can cause a cake to sink in the middle.
 And finally, try your hardest not to open the oven door while baking because this allows cool air to hit your cake and can cause the cake to fall.

 I make gluten-free Jello cake anytime I make it, and to do so, I use a gluten-free cake mix.
 As for Jello and Jello pudding mix, Kraft Foods will not guarantee that Jello is fully gluten-free.
-While they do list any allergens on the ingredient label, they say they u0022sometimes purchase flavoring, color or spice ingredients from suppliers who do not list every possible source of gluten beyond what is required by law.u0022 When in doubt, don't do it.
-Look for an alternative gluten-free gelatin mix or gluten-free pudding mix instead.
+While they do list any allergens on the ingredient label, they say they “sometimes purchase flavoring, color or spice ingredients from suppliers who do not list every possible source of gluten beyond what is required by law.”
+I recommend looking for an alternative gluten-free gelatin mix or gluten-free pudding mix instead.
 And as always, check all your ingredient labels to make sure all your ingredients are truly gluten-free.

 Again, check ingredient labels.
-You'll need to find a dairy-free cake mix and dairy-free whipped cream (or choose a dairy-free canned icing instead).
+You'll need to find a dairy-free cake mix that doesn't use milk or butter, and you'll need dairy-free whipped cream (or choose a dairy-free canned icing instead).

 Yes, you should; and it should keep for at least 2 to 3 days in the refrigerator.